-So right there and then Mrs. Algebra decided to engage me, by giving me an honorable task.
-I was to interview the school director, and present a report about self-management in our school at the forthcoming May 1 celebration.
+So she decided to honor me by a chore.
+I was to interview the school’s director, and present a report about self-management in our school at the forthcoming May 1 celebration.

-In Tito’s Yugoslavia, where this story was taking place, self-management was a political innovation par excellence.
-The means of production, and more generally the economic and political power, were not to be owned by a powerful elite, or by a communist state, but by the people themselves.
+In Tito’s Yugoslavia, where this event took place, self-management was a political innovation par excellence.
+The means of production, and more generally economic and political power, were not to be controlled by an elite, or a communist state, but by the people themselves.
 How was this idea implemented in our school?

-I interviewed the school director, and all I got from him were the usual political formulas one could hear on the TV or in political speeches.
-None of it made sense, and I had nothing to say in my report.
+I interviewed the director, and all I got were the political clichés one could hear in political speeches and on TV.
+None of it made sense, and I had nothing to report.
 I was in trouble.

-But then I looked into that question myself: How did self-management in our school work?
+But then I decided to look into that question myself: How did self-management work in our school?

 I found out that it didn’t.
-The pupils’ committee was supposed to be a body of representatives.
-But its members were not elected; they were selected!
-They were good kids from good communist families, selected one from each class, to be groomed for the future political elite.
+The members of the pupils’ committee, who were supposed to be the pupils’ representatives, were not elected but selected!
+They were good kids from good communist families, handpicked to be groomed for the future political elite.

 And so I had my story!
-The last class before the May 1 celebration was the gym; I remember sitting in the locker room after the class and jotting down notes.
-And just a few minutes later, I was presenting my proposal to an astonished audience of teachers, parents and pupils: To have self-management in our school, the pupils’ committee would need to be elected, not selected.
+The last class before May 1 celebration was the gym.
+I remember sitting in the locker room during the break that followed and jotting down notes.
+And only minutes later I was presenting my proposal to an astonished audience of teachers, parents and pupils: To have self-management in our school, the pupils’ committee would have to be elected, not selected!

-My intervention seemed to have stirred some controversy, because after we came back from the May 1 holidays, each teacher would begin teaching in our class with a monolog about the pros and cons of my proposal.
-I never understood what was really the issue.
-I thought my proposal was a proven theorem.
-And in the end they did elect a new committee.
-A month later I graduated, and began high school.
+My intervention seemed to have stirred up some controversy, because after the holidays each teacher would begin the lecture in our classroom with a monolog about the pros or cons of my proposal.
+I never understood why.
+The whole thing was a trivial, and proven, theorem.
+And in the end a new committee did get elected.

-Looking back, I can see how much I lacked what is today called “social intelligence”.
-Nobody expected to hear how to change the school’s system, and really have self-management.
+Looking back, I can see how much I lacked what is now called “social intelligence”.
+Nobody expected me to say how to change the system and really have self-management.
 Certainly not on a May 1 celebration!
-I was given an invitation to join the system.
-I was to give an equivalent of a keynote speech.
-All that was expected of me was to quote the school director and put him in the spotlight.
-And then also the self-management, the pupils’ committee – and be in the spotlight myself!
-But I blew it.
-My political career ended before it started, never to take off again.
+I was given a carte blanche to join the system.
+I was to quote the school’s director and put him in the spotlight.
+And to put the self-management and the pupils’ committee in the spotlight, and be in the spotlight myself.

 Or did I?